safex/safex_miner/README.md

 ## Releases

-You can download [CASH Wallet](https://github.com/safex/safex_miner/releases) on the github release page.
+You can download the latest release from (https://github.com/safex/safex_miner/releases).
 Available for Mac, Windows (64, 32) and Linux.

 ## Development